barumau/pandunia/english/baca_kanun.md

 > **kursi** - a chair, chairs, the chair or the chairs
 > **sui** - water

 Quite often number and definiteness is known because it was specified earlier or because it is general knowledge.
-For example, normally the word **sole** refers to _the sun_ and **luna** refers to _the moon_, our only sun and our only moon.
+For example, normally the word **surya** refers to _the sun_ and **luna** refers to _the moon_, our only sun and our only moon.

 Two or more nouns can be put together to make a compound word.
 The last word is the most meaningful word in the compound and the words that come before it only modify the meaning.